 About Personal Financial Disclosure Statement

-is a statement of personal financial interests for the preceding calendar year filed by each candidate and public officer.
-The PFDS shall identify each monetary fee received, all fiduciary positions, direct ownership interests in business entity, direct ownership interests in real property, spouse’s direct ownership interest in real property, the filer’s employment and family members information, filer’s investment interests, known business or investment interests of spouse and dependent children, and annual payments received by a public officer or business entity from the State of Georgia.
-Each person who qualifies with a political party as a candidate for party nomination to a public office elected state wide and each person who qualifies as a candidate for election to a public office elected state wide through a nomination petition or convention shall comply with the aforementioned PFDS reporting requirements and shall also identify the required transactions for the preceding five calendar years.
+The Personal Financial Disclosure is a statement of personal financial interests for the preceding calendar year filed by each candidate and public officer.
+The PFD shall identify each monetary fee received, all fiduciary positions, direct ownership interests in business entity, direct ownership interests in real property, spouse’s direct ownership interest in real property, the filer’s employment and family members information, filer’s investment interests, known business or investment interests of spouse and dependent children, and annual payments received by a public officer or business entity from the State of Georgia.
+Each person who qualifies with a political party as a candidate for party nomination to a public office elected state wide and each person who qualifies as a candidate for election to a public office elected state wide through a nomination petition or convention shall comply with the aforementioned PFD reporting requirements and shall also identify the required transactions for the preceding five calendar years.

 Who needs to file a Personal Financial Disclosure Statement?

 All qualified candidates for election AND any public officers (falling under the definition below) must file a Personal Financial Disclosure Statement with the Commission: